The Red Book

 Maybe you don't have an engineering background.
 Maybe you've never worked in manufacturing.
 Maybe you're not sure what half of this means yet.

 We don't hire CVs.
 We hire people who think clearly, care about their work, and can learn.
-If you're reading this and it resonates — if you like the idea of doing meaningful work with people who give a damn — you're probably in the right place.
+If you're reading this and it sounds like you, if you want to do work that matters with people who take it seriously, you're probably in the right place.

 Ask questions.
 Say when you're stuck.
 Do good work.
 The rest will come.